CallinCeriani/blast2tree/README.md

 --MARKER_NAME
 > Name of your gene marker e.g. ITS or BT

---MARKER_BLAST_ID
-> Output folder e.g. ITS_Marker, BT_Marker

---EXTRACTED_MARKER_OUT
-> Name of the folder for the extracted sequences related to your marker e.g. Extracted_ITS or Extracted_BT

 --Input_seq
 > This fasta file contains the reference sequences at your specific taxonomic level. e.g. ITS.fa